jacoscaz/node-netid-ni-tls/README.md

 Express-WebID-Auth
 ==================

-Express middleware for fingerprint-based WebID(-ish) authentication.
+Express middleware for fingerprint-based WebID authentication.

 Why fingerprints?
 -----------------

 The current WebID specs mandate the use of RSA as they focus on modulus and exponent comparison.
 I'd like something more flexible.

 RDFa example
 ------------